A woman with short brown hair wearing glasses, a black shirt, and a bolo tie, smiling in front of tropical plants.

 Trauma therapist in California and Utah standing outdoors with her hands under her chin smiling, surrounded by garden plants, a large flower sculpture behind her, and a metallic bee sculpture nearby.

 I am a wife, friend, eldest daughter, cat mom, serial hobbyist, and lover of trinkets.
 I like to spend my free time crafting, making art, going to hockey games, watching reality TV, or playing cozy video games.
 I’m also an ex-vangelical with lived experience of both relational and religious trauma.
+I bring my whole self to the therapeutic space in the hopes that you get permission to do the same.
+My hope is that you find enough healing to be your weirdest, most authentic self again.

 Click the menu below to learn more about my education & trainings!